gvwilson/sdxpy/src/oop/index.md

 ### Variable Arguments

 Like most modern programming languages,
-Python allows us to define functions that take a variable number of arguments, and to call functions by [%g spread "spreading" %] a list or dictionary:
+Python allows us to define functions that take a variable number of [%i "argument" %]arguments[%/i%], and to call functions by [%g spread "spreading" %] a list or dictionary:

 [% inc pat="varargs.*" fill="py out" %]